ICanBoogie/Event/README.md

 ## Testing

 The test suite is ran with the `make test` command.
-[Composer](http://getcomposer.org/) is automatically installed as well as all the dependencies required to run the suite.
-The package directory can later be cleaned with the `make clean` command.
+[PHPUnit](https://phpunit.de/) and [Composer](http://getcomposer.org/) need to be globally available to run the suite.
+The command installs dependencies as required.
+The `make test-coverage` command runs test suite and also creates an HTML coverage report in `build/coverage`.
+The directory can later be cleaned with the `make clean` command.

 The package is continuously tested by [Travis CI](http://about.travis-ci.org/).